 Oil tycoon Edward L. Doheny and his son, Edward “Ned” Doheny Jr.

-This photo, looking west up El Camino Real (today’s Pacific Coast Hwy.), was taken in the 1920s before there was a Doheny State Beach.
+This photo, looking west up the Roosevelt Highway (today’s Pacific Coast Hwy.), was taken in the 1920s before there was a Doheny State Beach.
 Much of the land that makes up the park was donated to the State in May of 1931 for public use by oil tycoon Edward L. Doheny in memory of his son, “Ned”, killed in a tragic and mysterious shooting at his mansion in Beverly Hills.
 Additional land was donated or otherwise obtained from Santa Fe Railroad, the University of California Regents, and the Union Oil Company.
 Photo from “Sons and Daughters of Capistrano Valley,” Facebook.

 Doheny and San Cemente state beaches were build by the Civilian Conservation Corp.
 (CCC), a “New Deal” program under the Franklin Roosevelt administration.
 By 1940, CCC workers had constructed picnic areas, campgrounds, parking lots, and a custodian’s lodge at Doheny SB.
 Only one feature of the CCC work remains at the park today – a plastered and tiled adobe entryway and wall along Coast Highway (near the entrance to the camp ground).
 More photos of the construction of Doheny State Beach and the early years of the park will be available for viewing in the Visitor Center upon its reopening.
 Photos courtesy of the California State Parks.

 Above photo, circa 1940s, courtesy of the Jim Serpa Photography Collection.